 In 2016, North Carolina's labor force exceeded 4.6 million workers.
 Of these, 39% had a high school diploma or less, 30% had some college or an associate's degree, 21% had a Bachelor's degree and 11% had a master's degree or higher.
 The state will be faced with ensuring that its workforce has the necessary education, training and jobs skills to meet both industry and occupational demands.
-Governor Cooper has set a goal for North Carolina to be a "Top 10 Educated State."
-In addition, the recent research completed by Georgetown University's Public Policy Institute estimates that by the year 2020 employment in North Carolina will exceed 5 million and that 67% of those jobs will require some form of post-secondary education.
+Governor Roy Cooper has set a goal for North Carolina to be a "Top 10 Educated State," which includes the goal of increasing the percentage of North Carolinians with a post-secondary degree or credential.
+In addition, the recent research completed by Georgetown University's Public Policy Institute estimates that by the year 2020, employment in North Carolina will exceed 5 million and that 67% of those jobs will require some form of post-secondary education.

 One way to capture the changing nature of jobs is to divide existing occupations into whether they involve primarily manual or cognitive activities, and whether those activities are primarily routine or non-routine.
 Since the mid-1990s, non-routine jobs have been growing as a portion of total jobs, while the share of routine jobs has fallen.
 In particular, non-routine cognitive jobs (sometimes thought of as "knowledge jobs") have increased from 29% of jobs in 1994 to 38% in 2016, while routine manual jobs ("blue collar jobs") have fallen from 34% to 23%.
+16

-&lt;sup>18 Occupational data from Current Population Survey and North Carolina Department of Commerce calculations.
+16 Occupational data from Current Population Survey and North Carolina Department of Commerce calculations.